What does the Mātauranga Māori Marae Ora Fund do?

 - Establishing or restoring harvest areas for cultural material, pā harakeke, toetoe, tōtara for future repair and maintenance of taonga on marae and retention on mātauranga practice.

-- Developing sustainable ways to store mātauranga on marae, such as establishing small whare taonga, archives, digital or audio recordings, or publications.
+- Developing sustainable ways to store mātauranga on marae, such as establishing small whare taonga, archives, and preserving vulnerable records through fit-for-purpose storage cabinets, photography, scanning or digitisation.

 - Preservation of taonga held permanently on the marae such as waka tīwai, korowai, hīnaki, pounamu, photographs, memorial boards and Māori Land Court records.